patrickarmengol/patrickarmengol.github.io/content/blog/jobhunt.md

 ## Plan

-The plan I have settled on for the moment is to focus on data science, while side-loading JS skills and using them create projects that I can show off.
+The plan I have settled on for the moment is to focus on data science, while side-loading web-dev skills and using them create projects that I can show off.
 This may prove to be a bad idea.

 ### Data Science